2016 Spanish general election: Background

-Election aftermath
+2015 election aftermath

-The 2015 election resulted in the most fragmented Congress of Deputies in recent times.
+The 2015 Spanish general election resulted in the most fragmented Congress of Deputies in recent times.
 This raised the possibility that, for the first time since the Spanish transition to democracy, parliamentary deadlock over the investiture of a prime minister would require a new election to be held.
-According to Article 99.5 of the Spanish Constitution, "if within a period of two months from the first investiture vote no candidate has obtained the confidence of Congress, the King shall dissolve both chambers and call a new election, with the endorsement of the President of the Congress of Deputies."
+According to Article 99.5 of the Spanish Constitution, "if within a period of two months from the first investiture vote no candidate has obtained the confidence of Congress, the King shall dissolve both chambers and call a new election, with the endorsement of the president of the Congress of Deputies."

+As neither of the two possible pacts between the major parties—the conservative People's Party (PP) with liberal Citizens (C's) or the Spanish Socialist Workers' Party (PSOE) with left-wing Podemos—had enough deputies to command a parliamentary majority on their own without the support of peripheral nationalist parties, attention focused on the PSOE as it underwent a leadership crisis.
+The PP wanted the Socialists to either abstain in Rajoy's investiture vote or join them in a grand coalition; C's put pressure on the PSOE to abstain and avoid a snap election; while Podemos suggested that PSOE leader Pedro Sánchez had lost control of his party.
+PSOE and C's feared that a new election could see them losing votes to the benefit of both PP and Podemos.

-A crisis developed within the PSOE after the December election result, with critics accusing Secretary-General Pedro Sánchez of lack of self-criticism ahead of PSOE's spring leadership election.
-While Sánchez favoured trying to reach an agreement with Podemos, regional party leaders refused to accept Podemos' negotiation terms and instead favoured allowing the PP to try to form a government on its own, and the possibility of a PSOE-Podemos pact faded.
+A crisis developed within the PSOE after the December election result, with critics accusing Pedro Sánchez of lack of self-criticism for the election results—a then-historic low of 90 seats—ahead of PSOE's scheduled spring leadership election.
+While Sánchez favoured trying to reach an agreement with Podemos, regional party leaders refused to accept Podemos' negotiation terms and instead favoured allowing the PP to try to form a government on its own, and the possibility of a PSOE–Podemos pact faded.
 President of Andalusia Susana Díaz, who was reported to be leading an open rebellion within the party, was said to be seeking to replace Sánchez as party leader and to eventually lead the PSOE into a new general election in 2016.

-As neither of the two possible pacts between the major parties (PP–C's or PSOE–Podemos) had enough deputies to command a majority on their own, attention focused on the PSOE as it underwent a leadership crisis.
-The PP wanted the Socialists to either abstain in Rajoy's investiture vote or join them in a grand coalition, C's put pressure on the PSOE to abstain and avoid a snap election, while Podemos suggested that Sánchez had lost control of his party.
-PSOE and C's feared that a new election could harm them and benefit both PP and Podemos.